Shilajit: “The Destroyer of Weakness”

 They say patience is a virtue.
 Not only have you had to wait millions of years for celestial snakes and mountains to produce shilajit, you’ve also had to wait at least two decades before its extraction and production were perfected.
 PrimaVie® even passed the hipster approval test when WholeFoods Magazine picked up on a 2019 touting its benefits.

 PrimaVie® is the CHOQ™ choice.
-Vegetarian, kosher, halal, and protected by multiple U.S. and international patents, PrimaVie® is the only truly purified form of shilajit available today, clinically proven to support male sexual health, boost mitochondrial energy, up-regulate steroidogenic genes and the genes for collagen synthesis, and improve the bioavailability of CoQ10.
+Vegetarian, kosher, halal, and protected by multiple U.S. and international patents, PrimaVie® is the only truly purified form of shilajit available today, clinically proven to support male reproductive health, boost mitochondrial energy, up-regulate steroidogenic genes and the genes for collagen synthesis, and improve the bioavailability of CoQ10.
 Clinical studies with PrimaVie® demonstrated that 8 weeks of PrimaVie® supplementation at 500mg/daily promoted the retention of maximal muscular strength and elicited “favorable muscle and connective tissue adaptations” in all subjects.

 PrimaVie® For You and Me